balance3840/hyf-program/courses/backend/node/week2/session-materials/openapi-basics.md

 ## Minimal example for `GET /api/snippets`

-Use a concise YAML snippet in class:
+Use a concise YAML snippet in the session:

 ```yaml
 paths: